Killing of Chandra Levy: Trial of Guandique

 Prosecution witness Armando Morales, who shared a cell with Guandique at the U.S. Penitentiary in Kentucky, testified that Guandique was concerned about being transferred between prisons in 2006 because of inmate violence against suspected rapists.
 Morales stated that Guandique, a fellow member of the Mara Salvatrucha gang, confided to him that he had killed Levy while trying to rob her, but said that he did not rape her.
 The prosecution rested their case on November 10, while dropping two out of the six charges against Guandique: sexual assault and murder associated with that assault.
 On November 15, the defense rested its case without calling Guandique to the stand.
-Other prison witnesses called by the defense refuted Morales' testimony.
+Other prison witnesses called by the defense disputed Morales's testimony.
 Jose Manuel Alaniz said that Guandique made no mention of rape or murder while sharing a cell with both Alaniz and Morales at the penitentiary in Kentucky.
 Alaniz admitted under cross-examination that he "didn't want to be too nosy" and was often asleep at the prison while recovering from a gunshot wound.
 The prosecution dropped two more charges because the statute of limitations had passed: kidnapping and attempted robbery.
 During closing arguments for the remaining charges of first-degree murder committed during a kidnapping and during a robbery, prosecutor Amanda Haines contended that Guandique bound and gagged Levy after attacking her, leaving her to die of dehydration or exposure in the park.
 Defense attorney Santha Sonenberg countered with the lack of any DNA evidence connecting Guandique to the crime scene.
 Calling the prosecution's case "fiction", Sonenberg suggested that Levy had been murdered elsewhere, with her dead body being dumped in the park.

 The jury began deliberations on November 17, 2010.
 Scheduled proceedings of the case met delays because of increased security at the courthouse.
 After two days of deliberations, all but one juror had voted to convict Guandique.
 On the third day, the jury asked Judge Gerald Fisher to clarify the definition of assault.
 Fisher responded that any physical injury could legally be considered an assault, regardless of how small.
 On November 22, 2010, the jury found Guandique guilty of both remaining counts of first-degree murder.
 After the trial, a juror said the testimony of Morales was decisive in reaching the verdict.
 The conviction was called a "miracle" for having been reached with only circumstantial evidence.
-Gladys Weatherspoon, who had previously represented Guandique in the 2001 assault cases, stated that she was troubled by the jury's verdict: "I just think they were going to convict anyway....
+Gladys Weatherspoon, who had previously represented Guandique in the 2001 assault cases, stated that she was troubled by the jury's verdict: "I just think they were going to convict anyway...
 They felt bad for that woman, the mom.
 She's sitting in there every day."
 At a post-trial press conference, Susan Levy said, "There's always going to be a feeling of sadness.
 I can surely tell you, it ain't closure."
 Since the conclusion of the trial, Susan Levy has acted to keep photographic evidence of her daughter's remains sealed from the news media.